Skip to content

 Possible values:

-• manual: the job will run only when manually triggered.
+• manual: the job will only run when manually triggered.

 Example: